Lexical categories of stem-forming roots in Mapud\"ungun verb forms: Introduction

-The task is described as a reclassification because it involves revisiting the lexical category classification of roots found in \emph{Mapudüngun} verb themes (see §\ref{sec.02.1}, p. \pageref{sec.02.1}) which was originally established by the anthropologist Ineke \citeauthor{smeets2008}\footnote{This author will be cited continuously for her \citeyear{smeets2008} work; thereafter, only her last name and the referenced page will be provided, omitting the year.\\} in her work on the grammatical description of the \emph{Mapuche} language, published in \citeyear{smeets2008} with the title ``A Grammar of \emph{Mapuche}''.\\
+The task is described as a reclassification because it involves revisiting the lexical category classification of roots found in \mapu{Mapudüngun} verb themes (see \S\ref{sec.02.1}) which was originally established by the anthropologist Ineke \citeauthor{smeets2008} in her work on the grammatical description of the \mapu{Mapuche} language, published in \citeyear{smeets2008} with the title ``\textit{A Grammar of Mapuche}''.

-This research, like others conducted within the \emph{Düngupeyüm}\footnote{\emph{Düngupeyüm} is the name of the computational morphological analysis system that has been implemented; the name derives from \emph{düngu-} `language, speech, concern', \emph{-pe-} suffix indicating physical or temporal proximity, \emph{-yü-} suffix indicating a habitual aspect feature, and the affix \emph{-m}, a nominaliser indicating place or instrument.
+This research, like others conducted within the \mapu{Düngupeyüm}\footnote{\mapu{Düngupeyüm} is the name of the computational morphological analysis system that has been implemented; the name derives from \mapu{düngu-} `language, speech, concern', \mapu{-pe} suffix indicating physical or temporal proximity, \mapu{-yü} suffix indicating a habitual aspect feature, and the affix \mapu{-m}, a nominaliser indicating place or instrument.
 The translation would be something like `instrument always used for language', i.e., `language tool'.
-The system is publicly available on \href{https://www.chandia.net/dungupeyum/}{https://www.chandia.net/dungupeyum}\\} project, relies on the grammatical description provided by \citeauthor{smeets2008}.
+The system is publicly available on \url{https://www.chandia.net/dungupeyum/} } project, relies on the grammatical description provided by \cite{smeets2008}.
 Our goal is to enhance the computational morphological analysis system that we have developed using finite-state transducers (\citealp{chandia2012}, \citeyear{chandia2021}, \citeyear{chandia2022}), which initially implemented the anthropologist's work.
-This focus on the elements and dynamics of the language allows us to refine and expand the capabilities of the system.\\
+This focus on the elements and dynamics of the language allows us to refine and expand the capabilities of the system.